bigchipbag/migrate-deluge/README.md

 # migrate-deluge-windows-linux
-A script to move deluge from windows to linux with minimal rechecks required
+A script to move deluge from Windows to Linux with minimal file rechecks required

-#Background
+## Background

 Windows stores all the relevant Deluge configuration and states by default in C:\Users\USERNAME\AppData\Roaming\deluge